MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/sources/index.md

 By using Workspaces, DevTools is able to be used as your code editor and Integrated Development Environment (IDE) for your source files.

-For more information, navigate to [Edit files with Workspaces][DevtoolsGuideChromiumWorkspacesIndex].
+For more information, navigate to [Edit files with Workspaces][DevtoolsGuideChromiumWorkspacesIndex] (a tutorial).

 View local files (in addition to files returned from the server), and edit and save changes to local files, by using a Workspace (the **Filesystem** tab) or **Overrides**.
 Such changes to code are preserved across page refreshes.